 Cape Cornwall towers above the sea, crowned by a statuesque mine chimney, with fabulous views from the summit back across the sea to Sennen and Land’s End.
 In fact Cape Cornwall was thought to be the Land’s End until more accurate mapping deposed it from its throne and many Cornishmen hold this to be true to this day.
-It is well worth taking the time to visit this icon spot whatever your belief to enjoy exploring from the atmospheric fishing cove at its foot, the towering mine chimney on the summit and the ruins of St Helen’s Oratory on one flank.
+It is well worth taking the time to visit this iconic spot whatever your belief, to enjoy exploring from the atmospheric fishing cove at its foot, the towering mine chimney on the summit and the ruins of St Helen’s Oratory on one flank.

 Elements of Cape Cornwall

 The Cornish name was Kulgyth 1605 which had evolved to Cap Cornwall by 1699 “In the eyes of many Cornishmen this always used to be and still ….is the most westerly point” 1879